mantono/ktor-rate-limiting/README.md

 is used to determine what key in the request is used for determining ownership of request quota.
 By default the IP address of the request origin host is used, but it could be changed to example be determined on a user name or token present in the request.
+- `pathExclusion` - given a _HttpMethod_ and a _String_ representing the path URI of the request, determine if the request should be excluded from the rate limiting.
+By default, all request using OPTIONS are not rate limited, and common endpoints for liveliness check, such as `/healthz` and `/readyz` are also excluded from the rate limit quota.